maplibre/maplibre-native/docs/mdbook/src/android/annotation-guide.md

 This guide will show how to use the [Annotations Plugin](https://github.com/maplibre/maplibre-plugins-android/tree/master/plugin-annotation).
 Using this plugin is preferred way to add annotations over the now deprecated `Marker` class.

 It is possible to add points, circles, polylines and polygons.
-For each type of  there is a coresponding annotation manager to handle a group of annotations.
+For each type, there is a corresponding annotation manager to handle a group of annotations.
 You may use a manager to create and customize the appearance and behavior for the corresponding annotation type.

-Here we continue the code from [Quickstart], and use `SymbolManager` for the showcase:
+In this demo, we continue the code from [Quickstart], and use `SymbolManager` for the showcase:

 1. In your module Gradle file (usually `<project>/<app-module>/build.gradle`), add the Annotation Plugin as a dependency.
 Replace `1.0.0` with the latest version.